 2. How to get around Hanoi, Vietnam

-Xe om is much more expensive than grab bike but it is very convenient to take.
-To take a grab, you must have the app on your phone and the internet, even sometime you must wait too long for the driver.
-Therefore, If you are urgent, the best way to get around is xe om.
+Xe om’s price is much more expensive than Grab bike but it is very convenient to take.
+To take a Grab biker, you must have the app on your phone and the internet, even sometime you must wait too long for the driver.
+Therefore, If you are urgent, the best way to get around is “xe om”.

 b.
 By taxi

 If you do not like the motorbike, you can easily hail a taxi on the street or request for one from the comforts of your hotel.
-It is suitable for some far destination and the way away from central of Hanoi.
-Because in the central of Hanoi, the street is so small, people are so crowded and a taxi will quite difficult to move.
+This taxi service is suitable for some destinations far from the center of Hanoi (Hanoi airport, Halong bay, Ninh Binh, Hai Duong …).
+Because in the central of Hanoi, the street is so small, people are so crowded and choose the taxi service to the downtown, old quarter, Hoan Kiem, will quite difficult to move.

 Taxi drivers in Hanoi are also loath to give back change.
 If this is a big deal for you, bring smaller bills to pay the exact change.

-Some of the most popular taxi companies in Hanoi include
+Some of the most popular taxi companies & phone numbers in Hanoi:

 c.
 By electric car/cyclo

-In Hanoi Old Quater, there is 2 transport to sightseeing is electric car and cyclo.
-Each mean has its own interesting.
+In Hanoi Old Quater, there are 2 types of transport to sightseeing is electric car and cyclo.
+Each type has its own interesting.

-For the electric car, which running battery, are owned by Dong Xuan Joint Stock Company.
-At this time, the station in front of Dong Xuan market has 12 buses with 8 seats per one.
-The price of a ticket is quite cheap.
-Tourists can enjoy a 30-minutes journey by electric bus with only 1 US$.
+For the electric car, which runs by battery and owned by Dong Xuan Joint Stock Company.
+At this time, the station in front of Dong Xuan market has 12 cars with 8 seats per car.
+The price of a city tour ticket is quite cheap.
+Tourists can enjoy a 30-minutes route in the old quarter by electric bus with only 1 US$.
 The electric bus takes passengers slowly with speed of 12km/h so that tourists can enjoy the whole beautiful sight of Hanoi.

-Tthe ticket stall is located on Dinh Tien Hoang Street- the tree-lined boulevard right next to Hoan Kiem Lake and the (weekend) walking street.
+The ticket stall is located on Dinh Tien Hoang Street – the tree-lined boulevard right next to Hoan Kiem Lake and the (weekend) walking street.

 Cyclo is Hanoi’s bicycle rickshaws.
 Passengers ride in the front cab, while the driver sits behind the passenger.
 Cyclo cabs are made for two passengers and are ideal for exploring short distances within Hanoi Old Quater.